 You must upload SAT/ACT test reports separately, even if they are recorded on your secondary school transcripts.

-SAT or ACT scores are required for homeschool applicants who have not received a GED.
+SAT or ACT scores are required for homeschool applicants who have not received a GED as well as dual degree applicants.